 Picture Of The Church.

-Remember, we saw in the Lesser Sheepfold a picture of the nation of Israel.
-The Greater Sheepfold depicts the much larger non-Jewish Church.
-We are described by Jesus in the scripture below:
+We saw in the Lesser Sheepfold a picture of the nation of Israel.
+The Greater Sheepfold, in contrast, depicts the much larger non-Jewish Church, described by Jesus in the scripture below:

 John 10:14-16 “I am the good shepherd; and I know My sheep, and am known by My own.
 As the Father knows Me, even so I know the Father; and I lay down My life for the sheep.
 And other sheep I have which are not of this fold; them also I must bring, and they will hear My voice; and there will be one flock and one shepherd.”